glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

-if you are an Android Developer then i suppose you are familiar with the Picasso library from square, picasso take care about obtain and store the images for you, if an image is already downloaded you don't need to download it again, why don't use this approach with the data?
+if you are an Android Developer then i suppose you are familiar with the Picasso library from square, picasso take care about obtain and store the images for you, if an image is already downloaded you don't need to download it again, why not use this approach with the data?

 In this post I going to try explain how to accomplish this, always with a SOLID,